darekkay/dashboard/docs/widgets/date-time.md

-# Date & Time
+# Date and Time

-Display current date and time.
-Supports various timezones.
+Clock and date display with support for various timezones.

 ![](./img/date-time.png)